-Welcome to the Baby Historian!
-In part one of this series, I covered the births of Jane Austen and her seven siblings, and the child care strategies of her parents during the 18th century in England.
-Across the five episodes of the second part, I will show that Jane’s attitudes about marriage were shaped– not by her desire to become a published author– but by her observations of motherhood, particularly pregnancy and childbirth.
-As a result, she set her standards for a spouse so high that they prevented her from marrying— but not necessarily from becoming a mother.
+In part one of this series, I covered the births of Jane Austen and her seven siblings, and the childcare strategies of her parents in 18th century England.
+Across the five chapters of part two, I will show that Jane’s attitudes about marriage were shaped– not by her desire to become a published author– but by her observations of motherhood, particularly pregnancy and childbirth.
+As a result, she set her standards for a spouse so high that they prevented her from marrying, but not necessarily from becoming a mother.

 About Jane Austen

-Just in case you don’t know, Jane Austen was an early 19th century English novelist, author of Sense and Sensibility (1811) Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815)– plus Northanger Abbey and Persuasion (1817).
-She never married and died at the age of 41 following an illness.
+Just in case you don’t know, Jane Austen was an early 19th century English novelist, author of Sense and Sensibility (1811), Pride and Prejudice (1813), Mansfield Park (1814), Emma (1815), plus Northanger Abbey and Persuasion (1817).
+She never married and died at the age of 41 following an unknown, but highly speculated about, illness.

 Motherhood vs Mothering

-Women of her social circle were expected to get married and have babies every 1-2 years– babies would have been everywhere, all the time– in fact Jane wrote in a letter about the fertility of her friends and family:
+As discussed in previous chapters, the women of Janes’s social circle were expected to get married and have babies every one to two years.
+Babies and children would have been a perpetual, ubiquitous feature of every home.
+Jane wrote in a letter about the fertility of her friends and family:

 “I am quite tired of so many children.”